Practice Fusion and Health Information Exchanges

 This was certainly an improvement over the past, but on a larger scale, health information was still contained in silos (each clinic, or each hospital) – just like paper charts.
 The landscape of health data distribution did not change much with this first stage of EHRs.

 In the modern era, such a fragmentation of health data is not enough.
-Given that a patient may see as many as 18.7 different practitioners, pieces of the patient’s record can be contained in many different charts – there is no practical way to sync these up, and the risk of preventable errors is significant.
+Given that a patient may see as many as many different practitioners, pieces of the patient’s record can be contained in many different charts – there is no practical way to sync these up, and the risk of preventable errors is significant.

 How to address this problem?
 There are several approaches.
 One approach is to recognize that places that have already invested very large sums of money into EHR systems (like hospitals, large medical groups, etc.) are unlikely to abandon those systems.
 Therefore, one must overlay onto these existing systems a method of connecting them together: the Health Information Exchange (HIE).